The Best Family Sedans of 2025

 Best for: Families willing to pay for the badge

-The Mercedes-Benz E-Class gets a full redesign for 2024, with a tech-forward philosophy and a sleek new look that borrows only the best elements from the brand’s EV designs.
-As a Mercedes, the E-Class naturally sits at the high end of the price range, competing against other German luxury options like the Audi A6 and the BMW 5 Series.
-It works hard to justify your spend, though.
+The Mercedes-Benz E-Class got a full redesign for the 2024 model year, with a tech-forward philosophy and a sleek new look that borrows only the best elements from the brand’s EV designs.
+As a Mercedes, the E-Class naturally sits at the high end of the price range, competing against other German luxury options like the Audi A6, BMW 5 Series, and Volvo S90.
+It works hard to justify your hard-earned scratch, though.

 2024 Nissan Altima